wehnerjp/DSA_Practice/Google.md

 * Similar to a linked list in that you have nodes linked to other nodes
 * In this case the pointers are called edges and edges can have numbers assigned to them ie the length between new york and LA
 * Social Media relationships are represented in graphs

+    Directed: A -> B; One way relationship
+    Indirected:

 ### Representations of graphs in memory